danedwells/seismic_benchmark/README.md

 ## Existing data

 These files are not currently included in this repository due to file size and may be included in future iterations.
+Please contact daniel.wells@usu.edu or danedwells@gmail.com if these are needed.

 #### bEPIC Run Files

     bEPIC run files ({event_ID}.run) are required to run the bEPIC algorithm.
 These files are not currently included in this repository and may be included in future iterations.

 #### Reference catalog locations

     bEPIC_testing_catalog.txt - an example catalog connecting .run files to USGS/ANSS event ids

     background_seisimicity.parquet - a downloadable catalog of USGS events in the California region.
 This catalog is downloadable with the code in this repository.

 ---